 A: Bolder Boulder looks at specific races to determine your start position.
 Your pace results at the Old Man Winter Rally will qualify you for a faster start time at the Bolder Boulder.

 Q: Can a friend attend packet pick-up for me?

-A: If you are picking up a packet for someone, have them text to you a picture of their ID and permission for you to pick up their packet.
+A: If you are picking up a packet for someone, have them email/text you a picture of their ID and registration confirmation email with QR code.
 If you are a minor, your parent pr guardian can pick up your packet for you.

 Q: Is there a bag check?

 A: No, however there is close-by parking so you can change clothes after your event.